Dragonfly species in Monmouthshire: Emerald Damselfly

 In the past this species has been found at a widely spread set of sites in the north, centre and east of the county, and it may still be present at some of these; there may be other sites remaining to be discovered in these under-recorded parts of the county.

 There are several sites on the Gwent Levels and in the northwest uplands where Emerald Damselfly has been recorded in the past but not recently; it could still be present at some of these and more widespread recording in these two areas will give a truer picture of its distribution.
+That there are no recent records from Uskmouth, our most well-recorded site, indicates that its apparent scarcity on the Levels is real.

 Another Lestes species, Willow Emerald (L. viridis) has colonised England and is spreading rapidly westward, and may be found in Wales in the near future, so this possibility should be borne in mind for any new site, particularly in the east of the county.